 What adds an especially joyous touch to New Year’s Eve in Prague is the celebration of Czech Restoration Day on 1st January.
 This auspicious date in the Czech calendar commemorates the division of Czechoslovakia and the establishment of the modern Czech Republic.
 That means, when the clock strikes midnight and glasses of Champagne are raised in celebration, the party isn’t quite over yet.
 Here are the best ways to celebrate New Year’s Eve in Prague.

 Instead of braving the cold and the crowds, why not retreat to the luxury of Corinthia Hotel Prague?
-This New Year they will be hosting an extra special celebration to ring in 2019 which will include a delicious four-course dinner and a complimentary drink to toast the New Year.
-Sit in the comfort of the bar while you enjoy a sweeping view of the city’s incredible firework display.
-This particular package also includes access to their luxurious spa – the perfect way to ease into 2019.
+This New Year they will be hosting an extra special celebration to ring in 2024 in which will include a delicious four-course dinner and a complimentary drink to toast the New Year.
+Sit in the comfort of the bar while you enjoy a sweeping view of the city’s incredible fireworks display.
+This particular package also includes access to their luxurious spa – the perfect way to ease into 2024.

 For uninterrupted views of the fireworks display, celebrate on the top deck of a boat on the Vlatva.
 A number of cruises offer a leisurely glide on New Year’s Eve in Prague, mooring in a spot that offers expansive views of the night sky.
 Over a smart dinner accompanied by live music, admire the city’s enchanting skyline with Prague Castle in the background and the fireworks illuminating everything.

 If you don’t fancy being out and about come midnight, you can mark the New Year with something special and still get an early night.
-The city’s celebrated Philharmonic Orchestra offers a sophisticated afternoon programme that includes soaring masterpieces by heavyweights such as Dvořák, Tchaikovsky and Puccini at Municipal House on 31st December.
-The gilded interiors of the ceremonious Smetana Hall are certainly an elegant place to spend the final hours of 2018.
+The city’s celebrated Philharmonic Orchestra offers a sophisticated afternoon programme that includes soaring masterpieces by heavyweights such as Dvořák, Tchaikovsky, and Puccini at Municipal House on 31st December.